modenaxe/msk-STAPLE/README.md

 * `dataset_1_folder` is where the bone geometries for the first partecipant data are stored
 * `dataset_2_folder` is where the bone geometries for the second partecipant data are stored, and so on.

-6. **use an available workflow or implement your own** based on the instructions below.
-If there is a provided example demonstrating a use similar to your intended one, probably you can use it as starting point.
+6. At this point you should be able to **use an available workflow or implement your own** based on the instructions below.
+If a provided example demonstrates a use similar to your intended one, you can use it as starting point.

-### Quick start guide: common workflows ready to use
+### Quick start guide: provided workflows

-The examples provide implementations of common workflows that can be adapted and run with minimum effort.
+The examples scripts provide implementations of common workflows that can be adapted and run with minimum effort.
 In most cases, running a similar workflow will be as easy as modify the input folders or dataset names.
 More examples will be added in time.

 | Script name | Script action | Demonstrated feature |
 | --- | --- | --- |